Tanainan/statcheck/R/TC_checkRMSEA_explanation.md

 The string itself will be recorded as N.Raw.

+I created the data frame for N and N.Raw in order to remove the duplicates of Ns and Ns that are less than 10.

 ``` r
       # Get location of sample size (from all the integers in the article)
       N.Raw <- str_extract_all(txt, regex("(n\\s?(\\=|equals to|equal to|equal|equals)\\s?\\d*\\,?\\d+\\)?\\,?\\s)|((?!\\d+)\\w+\\,?\\s(?!0)\\d*\\,?\\d+\\s(?!\\d+)(?!(degrees|a\\s))\\w+)", ignore_case = T))